 After she’s written the warm-up on the board, I go over to suss it out – and am pretty horrified to see that it’s more intense than one of my full training sessions.
 I consider quietly doing my own thing in the corner of the gym, until I give myself a pep talk and join in just before the clock begins its countdown.

 This pep talk theme carries on throughout the entire 30 minutes of the workout, which involves me considering stopping or at the very least having a sit-down break between movements, then reminding myself that it’s this attitude and mindset that separates me from athletes like Team Reebok and Katrin.
 I admit, I scaled down some of the movements – like swapping 15 wall balls for 10 – but I made it right through the 30 minutes without stopping and fared reasonably in a group of elite athletes!
 I’ll take that as a small win.

 Take a look at the photos below, featuring me on the front seat of the struggle bus and Katrin looking serene.
-I’ve also written up the warm-up below for you to try out some time – I’ll definitely let you off if you use it as a full workout!
+I’ve also written up the rest day workout below for you to try out some time – I’ll definitely let you off if you use it as a full workout!